browserstack/browserstack-runner-sample/README.md

 ###Configuring the json
  - Open `browserstack.json`
  - Add `username` and `key` with your BrowserStack credentials.
 Don't have one?
 Get one on BrowserStack [dashboard]
- - You can further customize capabilities in the json.
+ - You can further customize configuration in browserstack.json.
 For detailed reference, visit browserstack-runner github repository [here].

 ###Sample test
  - To run: `browserstack-runner`